1. How do I cancel health insurance coverage?

 3. Is it possible to enroll or re-enroll in this health insurance program after I terminate state employment?

-If you are eligible, you must submit an electronic or paper application to enroll during the open enrollment period and may select any offered health plan.
-Surviving dependents are not eligible for this enrollment.
+If you are eligible, you must submit an electronic or paper application to enroll and may select any offered health plan.

 4. Is there any state contribution for health insurance after I terminate coverage?